-Before cocking your crossbow, move the safety knob into the FIRE position (forward, toward the red dot).
+- 1. Before cocking your crossbow, move the safety knob into the FIRE position (forward, toward the red dot).
 If you try to cock your crossbow with the safety in the SAFE position (rearward, toward the white dot), the string latch will not engage the string.
 Instead, the DFI (Dry-Fire-Inhibitor) will catch and hold the string, making it appear that the crossbow is cocked when it is not.
-When the DFI - instead of the string latch - engages the bowstring, you cannot fire the crossbow.
-When cocked correctly, the bowstring will automatically set the safety and the string latch will grasp and hold the string (photos 1, 2, & 3).
+When the DFI instead of the string latch engages the bowstring, you cannot fire the crossbow.
+When cocked correctly, the bowstring will automatically set the safety and the string latch will grasp and hold the string (photos 1, 2, & 3). - With the underside of the crossbow facing you, place your foot far enough into the foot stirrup that it will not slip out when you draw the bowstring. - 3.
+Grab the bowstring on both sides of the barrel using all four fingers of both hands.

-Make sure the trigger's safety is in the FIRE position (forward, toward the red dot) before cocking your crossbow.
+Make sure the trigger's safety is in the forward, FIRE position (forward, toward the red dot) before cocking your crossbow.